haotien91/SC25-WinterCamp-PBS/README.md

 ### All you need is modifying the $(TODO).

 1. Scalability Test.
-   * Set TRIES to 100,000 and measure the performance with different numbers of processes multiple times.
+   * Set TRIES to 1,000,000,000 and measure the performance with different numbers of processes multiple times.
 Then, use Google Sheets to create a Scalability chart.
-You will find the output of execution time in .out file.
+You will find the output of execution time in .o[JobID] file.
    ```bash
     #!/bin/bash
     #PBS -N pi-OMPI-strong-scale